sdr-enthusiasts/docker-shipfeeder/README.md

 #### Obtaining a ShipXplorer Sharing Key

+**ATTENTION** Raspberry Pi 5 users (only) should read [Working around ShipXplorer issues on Raspberry Pi 5](#working-around-shipxplorer-issues-on-raspberry-pi-5) before proceeding!

 First-time users should obtain a ShipXplorer sharing key.
 In order to obtain a ShipXplorer sharing key, on the first run of the container, it will generate a sharing key and print this to the container log.
 If you can't find it, you can also copy and paste this command:

 ```bash